SAGAR-TAMANG/Kaziranga-University-OOPJ/Theory/Oct-10-10-2023/Answers.md

 Multi-threaded language is a type of programming language that supports multiple threads (i.e., a bunch of processes) to run concurrently.
 Java supports the execution of multiple threads i.e., a bunch of processes concurrently/simultaneously.

 ### What is an API?
-API is the full form of Application Programming Interface.
+API's full form is Application Programming Interface.
 It is basically a bunch of end-points, can be visualized as a remote, which is pre-specified as what it will perform.

 ### What is bytecode?
-Bytecode is a low lever, platform-independent representation of the source code which is the output of the compiler.
+Bytecode is a low level, platform-independent representation of the source code which is the output of the compiler.
 It can further be executed directly by the JVM or further compiled into machine code.